List of ZX Spectrum clones: Inves Spectrum +

-Due to the fact that Invéstronica was the distributor of Sinclair's products in Spain – and because Amstrad already had its own exclusive distributor in Spain (Indescomp, later bought by Amstrad itself) – Amstrad sued Investrónica in 1987 to cease sales of the computer.
-The court agreed with Amstrad, but the decision was not issued until 1991, when the computer was discontinued, as the 8-bit computer market in Spain was dead in favour of 16-bit computers.
+Due to Invéstronica being the distributor of Sinclair's products in Spain, and because Amstrad already had its own exclusive distributor in Spain (Indescomp, later bought by Amstrad itself), Amstrad sued Investrónica in 1987 to cease sales of the computer.
+The court agreed with Amstrad, but the decision was not issued until 1991, when the computer was discontinued, as the 8-bit computer market in Spain was succeeded by 16-bit computers.

-Decibells dB Spectrum+
+Decibels dB Spectrum+

-The Decibells dB Spectrum+ was an official clone of the ZX Spectrum+ for the Indian market, introduced in 1988 by Deci Bells Electronics Limited, selling over 50000 units and achieving an 80% market share.
+The Decibels dB Spectrum+ was an official clone of the ZX Spectrum+ for the Indian market, introduced in 1988 by Decibels Electronics Limited, selling over 50000 units and achieving an 80% market share.